 Pediatric Health Research Center, Tabriz Children Hospital, Tabriz University of Medical Sciences, Tabriz, Iran.

-Methods: In this cross sectional study, 32 children with KD who were admitted to the children teaching hospital of Tabriz University of Medical Sciences in a three-year period, were consecutively included.
+In this cross sectional study, 32 children with KD who were admitted to the Children's Hospital of Tabriz University of Medical Sciences, Tabriz, Iran, in a three-year period, were consecutively included.
 Transthoracic echocardiography was performed to evaluate cardiac involvement.
 Also, the serum levels of NT-proBNP and cTnI were measured to evaluate their diagnostic accuracy.
 ROC curve analysis was conducted to evaluate the discriminatory power of NT-ProBNP for the diagnosis of cardiac involvement in KD and to determine the best cut-off point at which the sensitivity and specificity were optimal.

-Results: Of 32 enrolled patients, 4 (12.5%) had cardiac involvement including 3 patients with perivascular brightness of coronary arteries and 1 patient with small aneurysm of the coronary arteries.
-In all study patients, the cTnI levels were lower than 0.35 ng/ml and the NT-proBNP assessments revealed an average of 678.5 pg/ml.
-Children with cardiac involvement had significantly higher NT-proBNP (p-value, 0.001)..
+Results: Of 32 enrolled patients, 4 (12.5%) had cardiac involvement including 3 patients with perivascular brightness of coronary arteries and one patient with small aneurysm of the coronary arteries.
+In all study patients, the cTnI levels were lower than 0.35 ng/ml and the NT-proBNP mesurment revealed an average of 678.5 pg/ml.
+Children with cardiac involvement had significantly higher NT-proBNP (p= 0.001).
 Both sensitivity and specificity of NT-proBNP at the optimum cut-off point of 1354 pg/ml were 100 percent (AUC=1.000, p=0.001).

-Conclusion: Unlike the cTnI, our results supports the applicability of using NT-proBNP as an excellent objective test for early detection of cardiac involvement in children with KD.
+Conclusion: Unlike the cTnI, our results support the applicability of NT-proBNP as an excellent objective test for early detection of cardiac involvement in children with KD.